Panama Papers case: Aftermath

 Following the verdict, Nawaz Sharif was disqualified from serving as Prime Minister, and also as leader of the National Assembly.
 The NAB was ordered by the court to investigate corruption charges against Sharif, his three children and his son-in-law.
 Sharif was subsequently barred from public office for life, after the Supreme Court held in Sami Ullah Baloch v.
 Abdul Karim Nousherwani that electoral disqualification under Article 62(1)(f) would continue in perpetuity.

 In response to the apex court's recommendation, NAB filed three references against the former Prime Minister.
 They pertained to Avenfield flats in London, Flagship Investment offshore company, and the former Al-Azizia Steel Mill respectively.
 The case would now proceed in an accountability court of the Islamabad circuit, under Judge Muhammad Bashir.

 On 6 July 2018, the court sentenced Nawaz Sharif to 10 years imprisonment in the Avenfield reference.
 The sentence extended to his daughter Maryum Nawaz, and Son-in-Law Retired Captain Safdar, who were given 7 years and 1 year imprisonment respectively.
 Sharif and his family appealed against the verdict in the Islamabad High Court.

-In September 2018, Islamabad High Court suspended the verdict as, according to the presiding judge, Athar Minallah, NAB "was unable to prove a financial link between the former prime minister and the apartments in question".
+On 18 September 2018, Islamabad High Court suspended the verdict as, according to the presiding judge, Athar Minallah, NAB "was unable to prove a financial link between the former prime minister and the apartments in question".

 On 24 December 2018, Sharif was acquitted by the accountability court in the Flagship Investment case due to dearth of evidence.
 He was, however, sentenced to 7 years imprisonment and fined Rs.
 5 billion in the Al-Azizia Steel Mill case.

 On 25 March 2019, Nawaz Sharif was granted a 6-week bail on medical grounds by the Supreme Court with the condition that any medical treatment he receives must be from within Pakistan.
 4 weeks later, on 25 April 2019, Sharif filed a review petition in the apex court, pleading to grant him "permanent bail" on the basis of a fresh medical report that stated he suffers from "acute anxiety and depression that will lead to sudden death".
 He also requested the court to allow him to go abroad for medical treatment.
 Both requests were turned down, and Nawaz was put back in jail on 7 May.

 Meanwhile, his appeal against the Al-Azizia sentencing remains subjudice in the Islamabad High Court.